CiaranOMara/Bedgraph.jl/README.md

 > This project will try to follow the [semver](http://semver.org) pro forma.

 ## Description
-This package provides read and write support for [Bedgraph files](https://genome.ucsc.edu/goldenPath/help/bedgraph.html), as well as other useful utilities.
+This package provides read and write support for [Bedgraph files](https://genome.ucsc.edu/goldenPath/help/bedgraph.html).

 > **Note:**  this package does not currently handle bedGraph meta data such as the track definition or browser lines.